All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 CJC-1295: The Long-Acting Innovation

 CJC-1295 represents a modified version of GHRH designed to resist enzymatic degradation through the addition of a drug affinity complex (DAC).
-This modification dramatically extends the peptide's half-life from minutes to days, fundamentally changing the dosing paradigm.
+This modification dramatically extends the peptide's half-life from minutes to days, fundamentally changing the dosing approach.

 Key Strengths: